rewired-gh/astro-blog-rewired/src/content/post/blog-arch.md

 }
 ```

-The HTML content is converted twice to ensure thorough cleanup.
+Please note that the HTML content is converted twice to ensure thorough cleanup.

 *(🚧 This article is still under construction.)*